Marines

 2022 Poverty Guidelines

-In addition to your basic pay and allowances, you may be eligible for various Special and Incentive Pay (S&I) options, including:
+In addition to your basic pay and allowances, Marines may be eligible for various Special and Incentive Pay (S&I) options, including:

 • Special Duty Assignment Pay: For qualifying duties as per the MCO 7220.12R, recognizing an extremely demanding duty requiring extraordinary personal effort for satisfactory performance, demanding an unusual degree of responsibility that are more arduous than that expected in a normal assignment, where the assignment requires special qualifications that are met by rigorous screening and special schooling, and the Duty assignment is difficult to keep manned with high quality volunteers.

-• Hardship Duty Pay (HDP): For service members stationed in areas with living conditions significantly below those in the continental U.S.
+• Hardship Duty Pay (HDP): For Marines stationed in areas with living conditions significantly below those in the continental U.S.

-• Hazardous Duty Incentive Pay (HDIP): For performing inherently dangerous duties, such as parachuting or demolition.
+Hazardous Duty Incentive Pay (HDIP): For Marines who are performing inherently dangerous duties, such as parachuting or demolition.